luni64/TeensyTimerTool/README.md

 The library currently only supports T4.0 boards.
 You can either choose the next free timer from a pool or specify exactly which hard- or software timer module you want to use.

+See here https://github.com/luni64/TeensyTimerTool/edit/master/README.md for the corresponding thread in the PJRC forum.

 ## Basic Usage

 ### Periodic Timer